RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/WhitePeopleTwitter/comments/1nq663u/stupidity_spreading_like_wildfire/ng4jjqq/

 Reddit community isn't really speaking up on the hate issues.
 That autism is used as a joke and insult to dehumanize people.
 The power of Putin dehumanizing the USA and Ukraine.
-Informaton warfare to dehumanize and bully persons into self-harm and giving up on progress in USA.
+Information warfare to dehumanize and bully persons into self-harm and giving up on progress in USA.
 The prizing of hate, the prizing of manipulation and deception to bully people and trick them into self-harm that is the very power of Trump and Putin Kremlin / White House.

 https://old.reddit.com/r/WhitePeopleTwitter/comments/1nq663u/stupidity_spreading_like_wildfire/ng4l0mo/

 An audience waiting for more humor and fiction to run the world.
 No desire to seriously address the misunderstanding of autism and deal with misunderstanding, just a desire for more fiction storytelling and abandonment of goodness. that's what drives the USA, that is why Trump is the center of all attention, the fiction excitement the audience feels in anticipation of Trump / RFK Jr / White House next game.
 The next South Park episode.
-"Ddissaster Artists", "Disaster Art", "Disaster Reality TV" entertainment for the Reddit audience.
+"Diaster Artists", "Disaster Art", "Disaster Reality TV" entertainment for the Reddit audience.

 https://old.reddit.com/r/WhitePeopleTwitter/comments/1nq663u/stupidity_spreading_like_wildfire/ng4z6e8/

-Reddit audience members talking about hte next seasons of the ficiton-run society.
+Reddit audience members talking about the next seasons of the fiction-run society.
 Engaged and on the edge of the seat glued to the RFK Jr and Trump performance.

 https://old.reddit.com/r/WhitePeopleTwitter/comments/1nq663u/stupidity_spreading_like_wildfire/ng4ghw0/